 The reason we feel joining Abot Tala is worthwhile is because many families don’t feel like taking on the responsibility of homeschooling by themselves.
 We provide what is an amazing amount of personalized academic and non-academic support for families to take this leap.
 We also provide a community for their teenager which is a bit more difficult to find as an independent homeschooler, but is certainly not impossible.

 Self-directed learning centers are not explicitly therapeutic programs.
-Typically, the staff do not have specialized training.
+Typically, the staff does not have specialized training.
 Because of our structure, members have to be able to care for themselves and not be a potential danger to themselves or others.
-If a family has concerns about what their child would do if left unsupervised, a self-directed learning center might not be the right environment for them.
+If a family has concerns about what their teen would do if left unsupervised, a self-directed learning center might not be the right environment for them.

 That being said, how Abot Tala operates and the structure of the program often results in what would be called therapeutic outcomes.
 If a child has a lot of anxiety around the amount of homework or stress school places on him or her and this manifests in physical or mental health issues, coming to a relaxed place like Abot Tala helps tremendously.
 Almost all the classes and activities at Abot Tala are small and personalized, so teens with learning differences can have the experience tailored to their particular needs and they can move at their own pace.